scipy-conference/scipy_proceedings/papers/david_ketcheson/teaching_numerical_methods.rst

 For a very recent review of what IBL is and the evidence for its effectiveness, see [Ern14a]_, [Ern14b]_ and references therein.
-If an active, inquiry-based approach is appropriate for the teaching of theoretical mathematics, then certainly it is even more appropriate for teaching the practical craft of computational mathematics.
+If an active, inquiry-based approach is appropriate for the teaching of theoretical mathematics, then it seems even more appropriate for teaching the practical craft of computational mathematics.

 A related notion is that of the *flipped classroom*.